geosolutions-it/ckanext-dcatapit/README.md

 ### Dataset reindexing after Organization change

- Due to use of Organization's field in dataset search (rights holder hame, regions), catalogue should be reindexed in solr after organization's change in name and regions fields.
+ Due to use of Organization's region field in dataset search, catalogue should be reindexed in solr after organization's change in regions field.

         paster --plugin=ckan search-index rebuild --config=/etc/ckan/default/production.ini